ish-xyz/ish-ar.io/content/blog/terraform_blog_series_3_tips/index.md

 **Why is a mono state file, not a good idea in terms of performance?**

 One of the reason is that during the 'terraform plan' command there's an action called "refresh".
-This step means that Terraform is about to "reconcile the state Terraform knows about (via its state file) with the real-world infrastructure."
+This step means that Terraform is about to "reconcile the state Terraform knows about (via its state file) with the real-world infrastructure."<br>
 If there's a big state file with the whole infrastructure mapped and a person wants to change just a single GKE cluster, remove a single EC2 instance or create a new bucket.<br/>
 Guess what? **It will require the refresh on the whole infrastructure** (and trust me, it will take a while!)